pnetwork-association/dandelion-voting-app/README.md

 - `uint64 _minAcceptQuorumPct` refers to the quorum required to pass a vote
 - `uint64 _duration` refers to the number of seconds that a vote stays open
 - `uint64 _executionDelay` refers to the number of seconds that a vote will be delayed from when is closed to when it actually can be executed (in case it passes).
+- `address _forwarder_` forwarder contract that allows to voting crosschain.

 ## Roles